 The 2026 PPCDL Workshops will be held during the month of March 2026 and are available to NPDN members, partners, and colleagues.
-Exact dates will be posted as soon as we receive them.
+See calendar below for the 2026 workshop schedule.

 The workshops are supported by the USDA and the Plant Protection Act 7721 funding, which means diagnosticians can request a scholarship to cover most travel expenses.